dotolo/disco-emails/README.md

 ### Notes

-The templates where built with being used inside of Pardot.
+The templates were built with being used inside of Pardot.
 So the *email preference* and *unsubscribe* links are Pardot tags.

 ## Author